zuozhenggh/learning-library/security-library/database/data-safe/audit-database-activity/audit-database-activity.md

 ## Introduction

 In Oracle Data Safe, you can provision audit policies on your target databases and collect audit data into the Oracle Data Safe repository.
 There are basic, administrator, user, Oracle pre-defined and custom audit policies, as well as audit policies designed to help you meet compliance standards.
-When you register an Autonomous Database, Oracle Data Safe automatically creates an audit profile, audit policy, and an audit trail.
+When you register a target database, Oracle Data Safe automatically creates an audit profile, audit policy, and audit trails relevant for the target database.

-Start by reviewing the audit profile, audit policy, and audit trail for your target database.
+Start by reviewing the audit profile, audit trail, and audit policy for your target database.
 Start audit data collection on your target database and provision a few audit policies.
 Analyze the audit events, view reports, and then create a custom audit report.

 Estimated Lab Time: 20 minutes